typings/typings/docs/tsd.md

 # From TSD to Typings

-**Important: For existing TSD users, Typings installs from DefinitelyTyped when using the `--ambient` flag (by default, this can be configured from `.typingsrc`).
-Other dependencies are maintained in the [registry](https://github.com/typings/registry).**

 You're possibly wondering what it's like going from using TSD to Typings.
 Using Typings is very similar to using TSD.
 Where you previously would have:

 ```